esyede/rakit/packages/docs/data/arrays.md

 ### Arr::where()

-This method is used to filter an array using a Closure:
+Filters an array using a Closure:

 ```php
 $array = [100, '200', 300, '400', 500];